 - Published on: 20 January, 2020

-- Last update: 27 January, 2020
+- Last update: 04 May, 2021

 Dr. Z explains that a part of the soul gets lost, or detached from the self, when we experience childhood trauma — this affects us physically, and even gets passed on generationally.
-Luckily the science is catching up, and thanks to tools like the Adverse Childhood Experience (ACE) questionnaire, we now have concrete evidence that early emotional trauma can increase your risk for chronic illness later in life.
-If you’re someone who likes to connect the dots, this episode will validate and hopefully inspire you.

 Starting with nutrition, yoga, and hiking, she started to make small changes and noticed incremental improvements.
 One day she picked up a book titled ‘Lupus: Alternative Therapies That Work’ – the only one on the topic she could find at the time – and started eating a diet of brown rice and vegetables rather than the fast food she was used to.
 Her mother suggested she try acupuncture, and that’s when she found Michael Fox.
 After her very first treatment, she felt hopeful for the first time in years.
-She knew she was going to commit to this modality and most importantly, she believed that she was going to get better.
-There were many moments where she found herself lying on the acupuncture table, tears streaming down her face, thinking “why isn’t everyone doing this?”

 So, What’s the Juice?